henatic/henatic/README.md

 <p>One of the main reasons why I was hired at Nylex.net was because they needed help from someone to program an initiation system for the company SHN.
 SHN is an engineering consultant company based in Eureka, California, and they needed an internal form to initiate new projects and promos by doing the following:</p>
 <ol>
   <li>Have the user enter PPI info into a multi-page web form.</li>
-  <li>View their inputted information.</li>
+  <li>View their input information.</li>
-  <li>Send to a server to manage the data.</li>
+  <li>Send it to a server to manage the data.</li>
   <li>Insert the data into a Projects database to be used for searching, modifying, and updating information.</li>
   <li>Create the necessary directories within a shared drive to host project information.</li>
   <li>Apply Windows Protections to the folders that require it.</li>
-  <li>Create a PDF to summarize all of the user's submitted information.</li>
+  <li>Create a PDF to summarize all the user's submitted information.</li>
-  <li>Grab emails from admins and the selected individuals from the user's submission, and send them all a notice.</li>
+  <li>Grab emails from admins and the selected individuals from the user's submission and send them all a notice.</li>
 </ol>
-<p>I created 5 different forms in total that follows the above scheme.
-A few of the forms also include searching directories to find cooresponding project folders and files to manage.</p>
+<p>I created 5 different forms in total that follow the above scheme.
+A few of the forms also include searching directories to find corresponding project folders and files to manage.</p>
-<p>Some of the tools I used for this project were Node.js, express, npm, JavaScript, HTML, Azure, and CSS.
+<p>Some of the tools I used for this project were Node.js, express, NPM, JavaScript, HTML, Azure, and CSS.
 Overall, this project ended up being very JavaScript heavy.
 Over time, I continuously made improvements to the system based on the company's suggestions.
 For every improvement I made, I'm glad about how well it turns out.<br>The PPI is still currently in use today.
 For security reasons, I'm keeping the original repository for this project private within Nylex's GitHub organization.
 However, I'm currently working on an updated and improved version <a href="https://github.com/Nylex-net/PPI-Build2">here</a>.</p>

 <h3><a href="https://github.com/Nylex-net/website">Nylex.net's Company Website</a></h3>
 <p>To replace Nylex.net's current website, I was tasked to customize a new one to look more modern.
-But rather than using a CMS, web designer, or writing primarily in traditional website languages (i.e. HTML, CSS, and Javascript), I chose Python's Django framework.
+But rather than using a CMS, web designer, or writing primarily in traditional website languages (i.e. HTML, CSS, and JavaScript), I chose Python's Django framework.
 For me, the creation of this project was the most complex because of my choice of tools that all need to work together.
 These tools include the following:</p>
 <ul>
   <li>Django (Python application framework)</li>
   <li>PostgreSQL</li>